 Metacritic Score: 77 (details)

 Publisher: Square Enix

 Official Game Info: Experience Lara Croft's defining moment as she becomes the Tomb Raider.
 In Shadow of the Tomb Raider, Lara must master a deadly jungle, overcome terrifying tombs, and persevere through her darkest hour.
-As she races to save the world from a Maya apocalypse, Lara will ultimately be forged into the Tomb Raider she is destined to be.
+As she races to save the world from an apocalypse she herself set in motion, Lara will ultimately be forged into the Tomb Raider she is destined to be.

 - Survive and Thrive In the Deadliest Place on Earth: Master an unforgiving jungle setting in order to survive.
 Explore underwater environments filled with crevasses and deep tunnel systems.

-- Discover Dark and Brutal Tombs: Tombs are more terrifying than ever before, requiring advanced traversal techniques to reach them, and once inside they are filled with deadly puzzles.
+- Discover Dark and Brutal Tombs: Tombs are more dangerous than ever before, requiring advanced traversal techniques to reach and all of the player's skill and wits to solve.